If Wishes Were Horses (Star Trek: Deep Space Nine)

 "If Wishes Were Horses" is the 16th episode of the first season of the American syndicated science fiction television series Star Trek: Deep Space Nine.
-The title is derived from the proverb "If wishes were horses, beggars would ride".

 Set in the 24th century, the series follows the adventures on Deep Space Nine, a space station located adjacent to a wormhole between the Alpha and Gamma quadrants of the galaxy, near the planet Bajor.
 In this episode, people's personal fantasies begin to manifest on the station.
+The episode's title is derived from the proverb "If wishes were horses, beggars would ride".